cybertec-postgresql/pgwatch/docs/sizing_recommendations.md

 -   Min 1GB of RAM is required for a Docker setup using Postgres to store metrics.

-    The gatherer alone needs typically less than 50 MB if the metrics store is online.
+    The gatherer alone needs typically less than 50 MB if the metric measurements are stored online.
 Memory consumption will increase a lot when the metrics store is offline though, as then metrics are cached in RAM in ringbuffer style up to a limit of 10k data points (for all databases) and then memory consumption is dependent on how "wide"